 David Rouse, FAICP, ASLA is a consultant, educator, and author with 40 years of experience in urban and regional planning and design.
 He previously was the Managing Director of Research and Advisory Services for the American Planning Association in Washington, DC and before that a principal at Wallace Roberts & Todd in Philadelphia.
 David's areas of expertise include comprehensive planning; parks and open space planning; green infrastructure; and planning for emerging technologies.

-Harpreet Sandhu, AICP is the Team Lead of the Water Resource Strategy team at the City of Calgary, Alberta Canada.
+Harpreet Sandhu, AICP is the Leader of Watershed Strategy for the City of Calgary, Alberta Canada.
 Her responsibilities include leading the development of strategic water management plans and policies in the areas of source water protection, waterways protection, drought management and water security.
 She was previously the Director of Planning and Community Development for Skamania County, Washington, where she was responsible for various land use and watershed planning functions including salmon recovery efforts along the lower Columbia River.

 Scott Turner, PE, AICP is Director of Planning at Environmental Partners in Quincy, Massachusetts.
 He is a member of the American Institute of Certified Planners as well as a registered professional engineer in 6 states.
 He is currently a member of the Water and Planning Network Steering Committee, past Chair of APA's Sustainable Communities Division and local host Committee Chair for the 2021 National Planning Conference in Boston.
 He has a Bachelor of Science in Civil Engineering from Tufts University and a Master's of Science in City Planning from the Georgia Institute of Technology.
 His work focuses on stormwater planning and design, green infrastructure, and resilience.